Estate Planning, Special Needs, and Elder Law Attorneys

-Some trusts are designed not simply to transfer wealth — but to protect it.
-From lawsuits, creditors, divorce, taxes, poor decisions, addiction, financial predators, business risk, and sometimes even family conflict itself.
+Some trusts aren’t designed to move wealth — they’re designed to protect it.
+From lawsuits, creditors, divorce, addiction, business risk, and sometimes family conflict itself.

 Asset Protection Trust